-Maintaining the appropriate chemical balance in your pool is no easy task.
+If you are struggling with maintaining the chemical levels in your pool, you are not alone.
 Many homeowners struggle with basic pool water chemistry, and how to balance pH level is typically at the top of their problems.

-A spike in your pool’s pH can cause many issues, be it eroding equipment or causing skin irritation.
+A spike in your pool’s pH can cause many issues, be it reducing the effectiveness of your chlorine or causing skin rashes.
 Luckily, there are a few ways to fix this problem.
 In this extensive guide, I detail the safest way to lower the pH level in your pool.

 - Common causes of high pH levels

 - What happens if pH levels are too high

 - Two strategies to lower the pH level

 - Tips to keep your pH level balanced

 - High pH levels are caused by shocking the pool, high total alkalinity, improperly measured chemicals, and carbon dioxide loss.

 - If your pH is too high, it may cause irritation to swimmers, scaling, poor water quality, and may lower chlorine efficiency.